GenomicsAotearoa/metagenomics_summer_school/docs/resources/1_APPENDIX_ex8_Dereplication.md

 out=dedupe/dedupe.fa
 ```

+!!! note "Note"

-*NOTE: `dedupe.sh` will dereplicate contigs that are duplicates or are fully contained by another contig, but unforunately not those that share a partial overlap (i.e. sharing an overlapping region, but with non-overlapping sections hanging off the ends). `dedupe.sh` does include the functionality to **cluster** these contigs together (via `c` and `mo`) and output as separate fastA files, but not to then merge these sequences together into a single representative (this appears to have been a "to do" item for a number of years).
+    `dedupe.sh` will dereplicate contigs that are duplicates or are fully contained by another contig, but unfortunately not those that share a partial overlap (i.e. sharing an overlapping region, but with non-overlapping sections hanging off the ends). `dedupe.sh` does include the functionality to **cluster** these contigs together (via `c` and `mo`) and output as separate fastA files, but not to then merge these sequences together into a single representative (this appears to have been a "to do" item for a number of years).
 One option in this case could be to develop a method that: outputs all of the clusters, aligns sequences within each cluster, generates a consensus sequence from the alignment (i.e. effectively performing new mini-assemblies on each of the clusters of overlapping contigs), and then adds this back to the deduplicated fasta output from `dedupe.sh` (n.b. this is unfortunately a less trivial process than it sounds...)*

 ---